Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 Full reset

-To completely reset and start from scratch:
+To completely reset local state and start from scratch:

 docker compose down --rmi local

-rm -f .env config/proxy/extension_proxy.toml
+rm -f .env config/extension.env config/proxy/extension_proxy.coston2.docker.toml

 After a full reset, start again from Step 0.